William Lawson Photography

 Desert

 Wouldn't know it from the pictures below, but I don't always go to Font's Point when I go to the desert.
+Reminder to self: there are other things in the desert besides badlands and mud hills.

 Font's Point Overlook